trapd00r/pimpd/README.md

   Copy the configuration file to either /etc/pimpd.conf or
   $XDG_CONFIG_HOME/pimpd/pimpd.conf

-  Copy pimpd.pl to /usr/bin or any other location you prefer in your $PATH
+  Copy pimpd to /usr/bin or any other location you prefer in your $PATH

 Dont forget to edit the configuration file.